MicrosoftDocs/security/ransomware/protect-against-ransomware-phase2.md

 ---
-title: "Protect against ransomware step 2: Limit the scope of ransomware damage" ms.author: dansimp
+title: "Limit the impact that ransomware attacks can have" ms.author: dansimp
 author: dansimp
 f1.keywords: